dwainm/dotfiles/README.md

 Set brew ZSH as you shell:
 `sudo sh -c "echo $(which zsh) >> /etc/shells"`
 `chsh -s $(which zsh)`

+Makes sur zpresto is loaded below.
+The plugins should all work.

 #### Install Font
 `brew tap homebrew/cask-fonts`